Best Single-Premium Life Insurance Companies

 Best Life Insurance With One-Time Payment: Bottom Line

-Single-premium life insurance works well if you want lifelong coverage without ongoing payments.
+Single-premium life insurance works if you want lifelong coverage without ongoing payments.
 It offers immediate death benefits, potential cash value growth and estate planning advantages.

 If you have the funds for a one-time payment, compare features and benefits to find the policy that fits your long-term financial goals.